-Infrastructure, which includes a network of liquids infrastructure assets that include oil terminals, rail loading and unloading facilities, gathering pipelines, a crude oil processing facility, and other small terminals.
-The primary facilities within this segment include the Hardisty and Edmonton Terminals, which are the principal hubs for aggregating and exporting liquids and refined products out of the Western Canadian Sedimentary Basin; the Gateway Terminal, a liquids export terminal located in Ingleside, Texas, in the United States ("U.S."), which connects the Permian and Eagle Ford basins to global exports; the DRU which is located adjacent to the Hardisty Terminal; a crude oil processing facility in Moose Jaw, Saskatchewan (the "Moose Jaw Facility"); and gathering pipelines in Canada and U.S. The Infrastructure segment also includes the Company's share of equity pickup from equity accounted investees.
-Select assets are impacted by maintenance turnarounds typically occurring within the spring every few years.
+Infrastructure, which includes a network of liquids infrastructure assets that include terminals, rail loading and unloading facilities, gathering pipelines and a crude oil processing facility.
+The primary facilities within this segment include the Hardisty and Edmonton Terminals, which are the principal hubs for aggregating and exporting crude oil and refined products out of the Western Canadian Sedimentary Basin; the Gateway Terminal, a liquids export terminal located in Ingleside, Texas, in the United States ("U.S."), which connects the Permian and Eagle Ford basins to global exports; the DRU which is located adjacent to the Hardisty Terminal; a crude oil processing facility in Moose Jaw, Saskatchewan (the "Moose Jaw Facility"); the Wink Terminal, a crude oil aggregating hub, located in Wink, Texas; and gathering pipelines in Canada and U.S. The Infrastructure segment also includes the Company's share of equity pickup from equity accounted investees.
+Select assets are impacted by maintenance turnarounds typically occurring every few years.

-Marketing, which is involved in the purchasing, selling, storing and optimizing of hydrocarbon products as part of supplying the Moose Jaw Facility and marketing its refined products as well as helping to drive volumes through the Company's key infrastructure assets.
-The Marketing segment also engages in optimization opportunities which are typically location, quality and time-based.
-The hydrocarbon products include crude oil, natural gas liquids, and road asphalt, roofing flux, frac oils, light and heavy straight run distillates, combined vacuum gas oil and an oil-based mud product.
+Marketing, which is involved in the purchasing, selling, storing and optimizing of hydrocarbon products as part of supplying the Moose Jaw Facility and marketing its refined products as well as helping to drive volumes through the Company's key infrastructure assets, primarily in the province of Alberta and the state of Texas.
+The Marketing segment also engages in optimization opportunities which are typically location, quality and/or time-based.
+The hydrocarbon products include crude oil, natural gas liquids, road asphalt, roofing flux, light and heavy straight run distillates.
 The Marketing segment sources the majority of its hydrocarbon products from Western Canada as well as the Permian basin and markets those products throughout Canada and the U.S. The Moose Jaw Facility business is impacted by certain seasonality of operations specific to the oil and gas industry and asphalt product demand.

 This reporting structure provides a direct connection between the Company's operations, the services it provides to customers and the ongoing strategic direction of the Company.
 These reportable segments of the Company have been derived because they are the segments: (a) that engage in business activities from which revenues are earned and expenses are incurred; (b) whose operating results are regularly reviewed by the Company's chief operating decision maker to make decisions about resources to be allocated to each segment and assess its performance; and (c) for which discrete financial information is available.
-The Company's performance which is based on the similarity of the goods and services provided and economic characteristics exhibited by these operating segments.
+The Company has aggregated certain operating segments into the above noted reportable segments through examination of the Company's performance which is based on the similarity of the goods and services provided and economic characteristics exhibited by these operating segments.